 Due to the structural inequalities in our country that link racism, sexism, and economic inequality, women of color disproportionately comprise the majority of Medicaid enrollees.
 In fact, 30% of Black women and 24% of Hispanic women are enrolled in Medicaid, compared to 14% of white women.

-When a woman cannot afford to end a pregnancy, she may forgo basic necessities, and as a result, may end up shutting off her own heat and electricity to pay for her abortion.
-She may even resort to self-inducing an abortion or obtaining an unsafe, illegal abortion from an untrained or unlicensed practitioner.
+The consequences?
+When a woman has made the personal decision to end a pregnancy but cannot afford to, she may forgo basic necessities like heat and electricity in order to save the necessary funds.
+She may even resort to self-inducing an abortion or obtaining an abortion from an untrained or unlicensed practitioner.

 Hyde in the States

-However, that leaves dozens of states that follow the standard Hyde set.
+That leaves more than half the country abiding by the Hyde Amendment.
 Notably, South Dakota’s Medicaid program goes even further than Hyde: It does not pay for abortion even when a woman has been raped or is the victim of incest — a clear violation of federal law, which includes these exceptions.
-Moreover, Congress can control DC’s funding and has restricted DC from using its own funds to provide abortion coverage to low-income women.
+Moreover, Congress can control Washington DC’s funding and has restricted DC from using its own funds to provide abortion coverage to low-income women.

 Each woman — no matter how much money she makes or who provides her insurance — should be able to access the full-range of reproductive health care, including abortion.
 Each woman should be able to make her own decisions about pregnancy based on her own unique circumstances, and have the resources she needs to exercise that decision with autonomy and dignity.

 What shouldn’t be happening?
 Politicians should not be able to deny a woman’s health coverage just because of her income or her insurance provider.
 It is time to end the Hyde Amendment and stop political interference in women’s decision-making.

 Go to allaboveall.org to learn how you can take action.